snewhouse/ngs/bin/README.md

 ## Dockerised and Manual Builds ##
-Tools require registration and/or payment
+**These Tools require registration and/or payment and manual building**

 | Tool | Build |
 |-------------|----------------------|